 The AC Line connections are made to TB2 in the lower right of the cabinet.
 The power converter operates from universal input power (120-240 VAC 50/60Hz) with no configuration.
 Connect L1, L2, and Ground.
-See System Wiring Diagram Figure 2-13 and Drawing Notes for additional installation requirements.
+See System Wiring Diagrams Figure 2-13 or 2-14 and Drawing Notes for additional installation requirements.

 Important!
-For proper operation and optimal protection from Lightning and EMI, ensure that Earth Ground is wired to the Ground (Green) Terminal.
+For proper operation and optimal protection from Lightning and EMI. ensure that Earth Ground is wired to the Ground (Green) Terminal.